From Mayor Pete to Secretary Buttigieg: Appearances hint at expansive role for next transportation chief

 “Pete Buttigieg is a master of reframing, and he is unflappable,” she said.
 “He stays calm.
 He does not become defensive.
 He’s basically becoming a spokesperson for the administration.”

-The barrier-breaking nature of his nomination — he would be the first openly gay person to be confromed to a Cabinet position by the Senate — has added broader appeal to Buttigieg’s story.
+The barrier-breaking nature of his nomination — he would be the first openly gay person to be confirmed to a Cabinet position by the Senate — has added broader appeal to Buttigieg’s story.

 Buttigieg has told interviewers of his pride at having his husband, Chasten, sitting behind him during his Senate hearing.
 It was a profound departure from the treatment of James Hormel, President Bill Clinton’s nominee as ambassador to Luxembourg.
 Hormel was attacked for being gay and denied a Senate vote, an episode seared into then-17-year-old Buttigieg’s memory.